Write to MySQL

 write connector options - Specify your target table name, schema, and other required properties

-Replaces entire target during each Flow Run Reference tables, complete data refreshes snapshot
+Replaces the entire target table during each Flow Run Reference tables, complete data refreshes partitioned

-Flexible output - single file or chunked based on path Data exports, analytical datasets, flexible output requirements
+Creates flexible output as a single file or multiple chunks Data exports, analytical datasets, flexible output formats

-For complete details on output format options and when to use each approach, see the write output formats guide.
+For detailed guidance on when to use each strategy, see the write strategies guide.

 Examples